 Since 2010, the National Network has been managed by the National Tourism Fund (Fontur) and has facilities in a wide range of regions across the country.
 The main cities like Bogotá and Medellín have multiple Tourist Information Points (TIPS) dotted throughout their districts.

 Our tourism offices around the country are at your complete disposal.
-They'll gladly help you out and provide you with great tips to make the most of your visit to the most welcoming place on Earth.
+They'll gladly help you out and provide you with great tips to make the most of your visit.
 Find them all here!